Y-OUSSE-F/Churn-Rate-Analysis-Loopers-at-Pursuit/README.md

 ## Disclaimer

 Sensitive data and information have been hidden and are not available for public viewing.
-Static datasets, source code, and original CSV files are not shared due to privacy concerns.
-However, a knitted R Markdown document of the project with a walkthrough of the work/thought processes has been provided.
+Static datasets, source code, and original CSV files are not shared for data integrity.

 ## Contact

-For any queries, discussions, or contact, feel free to reach out to me at: youssef@pursuit.org
+For any queries, discussions, or contact, feel free to reach out to me at: youssef.em.agour@gmail.com

 ## Conclusion